ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 ## What is Disco Chat?

-As mentioned previously, Disco Chat is a peer-to-peer chat application primarily focused on showing developers how to build applications like it. **It's also a passion project of mine**, Discordian.
+As mentioned previously, Disco Chat is a peer-to-peer chat application primarily focused on showing developers how to build peer-to-peer applications with IPFS and Libp2p. **It's also a passion project of mine**, Discordian.

 Disco Chat is **meant to demonstrate the most simple yet fully-featured peer-to-peer chat application**.
 Ultimately it should support full syncing backlog with peers, distributed IPNS profile persistance, offline chatting, end-to-end encryption for DMs, relaying messages to peers who can't connect directly to each-other, and it should be comfortable.
 Today, most of those features work well, though sadly mobile is currently unsupported (but used to be!).